We can help you find research evidence about pressing issues in three main ways:

 - our evidence products, which we prepare in response to requests from health-system leaders;

-- our sources of pre-appraised, synthesized research evidence about how to strengthen health systems (Health Systems Evidence) and social systems (Social Systems Evidence, which will be available in November 2017); and
+- our sources of pre-appraised, synthesized research evidence about how to strengthen health systems (Health Systems Evidence) and social systems (Social Systems Evidence); and

 - our source of high-quality information about optimal aging for older adults, caregivers and professionals (McMaster Optimal Aging Portal).